janpaulpl/rss2hook/README.md

 $ ./build.sh
 ```

 For setting up your own RSS feeds to their corresponding webhooks, [we provide a JSON schema](./data/servers.schema.json).
-Follow the schema and put your own JSON file in [the private folder](./data/private).
+Follow the schema and put your own JSON file in [the private folder](./data/private) (accessible after running `build.sh`).
 Make sure to **never** share your webhook urls or data!

 > Example server configuration file